lansow/lansow/README.md

 ## About Me

-* 🚀 Product-oriented Fullstack JavaScript Developer with startup experience
+* 🚀 Product-Oriented Fullstack JavaScript Developer with startup experience
-* ⚛️ Mainly focused on React.js and Next.js ecosystem
+* ⚛️ Focused on React.js, Next.js, and modern frontend architecture
-* 🧠 Interested in frontend architecture, scalable systems, and UI/UX
+* 🧠 Experienced in SSR/CSR rendering, scalable UI systems, and performance optimization
-* 🔥 Experienced with SSR/CSR rendering strategies, performance optimization, and responsive UI development
-* 🛠 Building APIs and backend services using Node.js, Express.js, and GraphQL
+* 🔧 Building APIs and backend services using Node.js, Express.js, and GraphQL
 * 🗄 Working with MongoDB, MySQL, and Redis in real-world projects
-* 🎨 Passionate about product design, user experience, and creating polished interfaces
+* 🎨 Interested in UI/UX, product design, and crafting polished user experiences
 * 📚 Currently exploring DevOps and infrastructure concepts
+* 🌱 Open-source contributor and passionate about continuous learning

 ---